snyk-scm-platform-test/e2e-force-fail-open/README.md

-## Problem definition:
+## Problem definition

 In Switzerland, the names of the locations we write next to the postcode are not exactly the names of the municipality to which the address belongs.

 Consider the following examples:

-- ● 69.8% of the addresses `8806 Bäch SZ` belongs to the municipality Freienbach;
+- 69.8% of the addresses `8806 Bäch SZ` belongs to the municipality Freienbach;
-- ● the rest 30.2% of the addresses `8806 Bäch SZ`belongs to the municipality Wollerau.
+- the rest 30.2% of the addresses `8806 Bäch SZ`belongs to the municipality Wollerau.

 Additionally,

-- ● 100% of the addresses in `6343 Buonas` belongs to the municipality Risch;
+- 100% of the addresses in `6343 Buonas` belongs to the municipality Risch;
-- ● 100% of the addresses in `6343 Rotkreuz` belongs to the municipality Risch;
+- 100% of the addresses in `6343 Rotkreuz` belongs to the municipality Risch;
-- ● 100% of the addresses in `6343 Risch` also belongs to the municipality Risch.
+- 100% of the addresses in `6343 Risch` also belongs to the municipality Risch.

 This application expects the user to input a postcode.
 The system processed the user input and tts corresponding addresses and municipalities are shown in two different fields.